-“A healthy relationship is built on trust, and trust is built over time by being true to your word and reliable in your actions,” says Dr. Amber Salvador, clinical psychologist at Sharp Mesa Vista Hospital.
+“A healthy relationship is built on trust, and trust is built over time by being true to your word and reliable in your actions,” says Lindsay Kramer, a marriage and family therapist at Sharp Mesa Vista Hospital.
 “Having a solid understanding of and love for yourself before entering into a long-term relationship is often essential for these components of a healthy union.”

 What are some signs that a relationship is broken and needing repair?

 A relationship may feel broken when the spoken or unspoken agreements of the relationship have been repeatedly violated.
 For example, you and your partner may have communicated that trust, fidelity, honesty and open communication are values or vows within the relationship.
-If any of the values or vows have been broken — one of you was caught lying, someone isn’t reliable in their actions or a partner was unfaithful — then this will erode at the trust, which is a foundation of the relationship.
-If these problems go unaddressed for any length of time, this can create ongoing conflict, emotional and physical distance, a lack of intimacy, a critical style of communication and eventual separation.
-These are common markers of a relationship in need of intervention or repair.
+If any of these values or vows have been broken (for example, one of you was caught lying, someone isn’t reliable in their actions, or a partner was unfaithful), then this will erode at the trust, which is a foundation of the relationship.
+If these problems go unaddressed for any length of time, this can create ongoing conflict, emotional and physical distance, a lack of intimacy, fluidity of communication, and eventual separation.
+These are common markers of a relationship in need of immediate intervention or repair.

 Why can repairing a relationship be so difficult?

 Couples sometimes resist having the tough conversations that require rigorous honesty and receptivity to feedback from their partner.
 These conversations elicit feelings that many of us would rather not address out fear of conflict and vulnerability.
 Many people are motivated to avoid conflict due to fear about the outcome—which they believe may include losing the relationship, hurting their partner, setting limits on issues that bother them, or losing control of the emotions that could arise during tough conversations.

 Basically, relationship repair is unpleasant and human beings often avoid unpleasant emotions and experiences if they can.

 What are the first steps to repairing a relationship?